-- 2.5.8.
-The Council also commissioned Drivers Jonas in January 2010 to prepare the Kirkby Town Centre Capacity for New Retail Floorspace Report.
-This comprised research into the capacity for new retail floorspace within Kirkby town centre following the receipt of the Inspectors Report relating to the "Destination Kirkby" proposal in November 2009.
-To identify retail capacity for convenience and comparison floorspace, with conclusions as follows: - convenience floorspace retail capacity within the range of 7 200 8 000 sq.m, and; - combined convenience and comparison floorspace retail capacity of approximately 30 000 sq.m. - 2.5.9.
+- accessibility to suitable and available land. - 2.5.8.
+The Council also commissioned Drivers Jonas in January 2010 to prepare the Kirkby Town Centre Capacity for New Retail Floorspace Report20.
+This comprised research into the capacity for new retail floorspace within Kirkby town centre following the receipt of the Inspectors Report relating to a previous proposal for major development in Kirkby (known as "Destination Kirkby") in November 2009.
+The conclusions in terms of floorspace capacity were as follows: - convenience floorspace retail capacity within the range of 7 200 8 000 sq.m, and; - combined convenience and comparison floorspace retail capacity of approximately 30 000 sq.m. - 2.5.9.
 A planning application for a comprehensive phased re-development of Kirkby Town Centre, including a new supermarket and expansion to the south of Cherryfield Drive, was approved in 2011.
 The proposed convenience and comparison floorspace is consistent with the capacity identified in the Drivers Jonas report. - 2.5.10.
-The Council has had evidence on viability and deliverability for retail development prepared within an Economic Viability Assessment prepared by Keppie Massie.
+The Council has had evidence on viability and deliverability for retail development prepared within an Economic Viability Assessment21 prepared by Keppie Massie.
 The study indicated that retail development is currently viable with the exception of comparison retail in district and local centres and within Prescot Town Centre.
 Additional detail in terms of other main town centre uses is included in Section 4 of the report. - 2.5.11.
-The Ensuring a Choice of Travel Supplementary Planning Document (SPD) was adopted by the Council in September 2010, to support UDP policies relating to transport, in seeking to guide development into the most sustainable locations, enhance provision of walking and cycling routes and ensuring that proposals are accessible, promote sustainable travel patterns and minimise the congestion and pollution caused by vehicles. - 2.5.12.
-Knowsley's central transport strategy is set out within the Merseyside Local Transport Plan 2011 2024, produced on behalf of the Merseyside districts by Merseytravel, the local Passenger Transport Executive.
+The Ensuring a Choice of Travel Supplementary Planning Document22 (SPD) was adopted by the Council in September 2010, to support UDP policies relating to transport, in seeking to guide development into the most sustainable locations, enhance provision of walking and cycling routes and ensuring that proposals are accessible, promote sustainable travel patterns and minimise the congestion and pollution caused by vehicles. - 2.5.12.
+Knowsley's central transport strategy is set out within the MerseysideLocal Transport Plan 2011 202423, produced on behalf of the

+Merseyside districts by Merseytravel, the local Passenger Transport

+Executive.
 The strategy seeks to ensure that the travel and transport infrastructure in Merseyside supports the delivery of priorities held by the local authorities and their strategic partnerships.
 This includes ensuring that sustainable travel opportunities are available for residents and businesses, including to and from existing retail centres.
-Population growth, economic growth and expansion of employment opportunities are considered within this strategy.

-&lt;sup>20 Kirkby Town Centre - Capacity for New Retail Floorspace Report (Drivers Jonas, 2010)
+20 Kirkby Town Centre - Capacity for New Retail Floorspace Report (Drivers Jonas, 2010)